Stefanough/SFA_BLG/source/notes/rails-notes.html.markdown

 class House < ActiveRecord::Base
   has_many :cats,
     primary_key: :id,
-    foriegn_key: :house_id,
+    foreign_key: :house_id,
     class_name: 'Cat'

   has_many :toys,
     through: :cats, # name of the association in THIS CLASS.
                     # The method will traverse through the association listed here.
     source: :toys   # association in the `Cat` class,
                     # the name of the target class,